Which Ohio Trees Will Survive Next Few Decades?

 “It’s pretty deadly.
 Anything in the red oak group – red oak, pin oak, black oak – once they are infected there’s really not anything we can do for it.
 White oak group has some resistance built to it.
 The only thing we can do is preventative measures with fungicides.”

-Malish says residents can do that for their own trees but the city won’t try it on city property.
+Malish said residents can do that for their own trees but the city won’t try it on city property.

 Malish wants residents to avoid pruning red oak trees between April 1st and October 1st because the beetles and fungus can infect the wounds during the warmer months.